codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 * `Run` - can run allowed pipelines only.
 * `Approve` - resume pipelines that are waiting for manual [approval]({{site.baseurl}}/docs/codefresh-yaml/steps/approval/).
 * `Debug` - allow the usage of the [pipeline debugger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/debugging-pipelines/).

+## Security timeout

+In the third tab - *Security* you can set a timeout for users that perform no action in the Codefresh GUI.
+The minimum time period is 15 minutes but using the drop-down menu you can also define a number for hours and days.

+ {% include image.html
+  lightbox="true"
+  file="/images/administration/access-control/security-timeout.png"
+  url="/images/administration/access-control/security-timeout.png"
+  alt="Security timeout"
+  caption="Security timeout"
+  max-width="90%"
+    %}

+Users will get a short warning 90 seconds before the last 15 minutes (if they are inactive for the defined time period).
+If they still perform no further actions the system will automatically log them out of Codefresh and they will have to login again in order to use the Codefresh GUI.

 ## Pipeline definition restrictions